Private Business Advisor · 48-hour personal reply

 Short answer

-Each Pain Page enters in real owner search language, answers the daily-operating symptom, and routes the reader into the deeper structural pattern.
+Each Pain Page starts with the thing that broke, answers the operating symptom, and routes the reader into the deeper structural pattern.
 Pain enters.
 Atlas explains.
 The page does not pretend the buyer arrives with the right internal name yet.

 Start here